 If you’re overseas, a video call is the best way to view a property and meet potential flatmates.
 Scammers will, in most cases, never offer or accept a video call.

-The messaging system on Flatmates.com.au has been designed to help make communication between members simple, centralised and above all, safe.
+The messaging system on Flatmates.com.au has been designed to be simple and safe.
 You can use the message system to contact and converse with other members about their property.

-When you feel comfortable or you are proceeding to an inspection, you can exchange contact details via the message system.
+When you feel comfortable, you can use our message system to exchange contact details and organise an inspection.
 Never send copies of your identification, bank details or login details to someone you have not met.
 Your identification, if needed, can be shown in person at the inspection.

 If you’re advertising a room in your home for rent, do not upload images of the outside of your property from the street view.
-Only share you address with members when you feel comfortable in doing so.
+Only share your address with members when you feel comfortable.

 If a copy of your identification is required, provide these in person.
 Never send copies of your identification to someone you have not met via email or text.